maintaina/deployments/README.md

 Horde with webmail, calendar, tasks, notes, etc.
 * Apps come with some generic config
 * Database schema autoinstalls
-* Webmail will connect to a stand-in imap container (no SMTP yet)
+* Webmail will connect to a Dovecot and a Postfix container